 Remaining competitive within the marketplace is critical.
 Can an organization really expect to realize a return on their investment that would substantiate the funds and lost time?
 Is it really worth the effort?
 Will it make the organization more competitive?

 Presenter(s): Dennis K. Neitzel

-There are, and will be in the foreseeable future, a shortage of qualified electrical workers in all types of industry, which includes industrial, commercial, residential, and utility maintenance, along with these same shortages in construction.
-This webinar will first provide background and statistics on the shortage of qualified electrical workers.
+There are, and will be in the foreseeable future, a shortage of qualified workers in all types of industry, which includes industrial, commercial, residential, and utility maintenance, along with these same shortages in construction.
+This on-demand webinar provides background and statistics on the shortage of qualified workers.